 Star Lake Elementary School

-- Star Lake Elementary School's student population of 430 students has declined by 8% over five school years.
+Star Lake Elementary School's student population of 430 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 Star Lake Elementary School is ranked within the bottom 50% of all 2,052 schools in Washington (based off of combined math and reading proficiency testing data) for the 2018-19 school year.